Y. S. Srinath

-Y. S. Srinath (Srinath Yenangur Surender, born 13 July 1976) is a champion jockey from Bangalore who has ridden over 1250 winners, of which 94 graded races.
+Y. S. Srinath (Srinath Yenangur Surender, born 13 July 1976) is a champion jockey from Bangalore who has ridden over 1250 winners, including 94 graded races.
 He was the first Indian Jockey to win more than 25 races outside of India and has won many important classics.

 Career

 Srinath started riding at the age of 12 in amateur races, following the footsteps of his father Y.S.
-Surender who was beside an amateur rider a horse owner as well.
-At the age of 18, he started as a professional and soon became one of India's most talented riders.
-It's Srinath's insight, strategy and approach, along with determination and passion that has made him successful.
+Surender, who was beside an amateur rider a horse owner as well.
+At the age of 18, he started riding as a professional and soon became one of India's most talented riders.
+It is Srinath's insight, strategy and approach, along with determination and passion that have made him successful.